lljmb/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+// use route match allows you to follow the path of the existing route as opposed to writing new code with urls
 1. How would you explain form validation to someone who has never programmed before?
+// form validation is how we make sure the forms will work when you try to submit them online
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is testing the web application from beginning to end - the tests are written in a way to mimic the user experience & hopefully catch any bugs before the website is live on the interwebs

 ## Instructions